socialapphub/swift-social-login/README.md

 ----------------------

-A wrap for social login services in a single one intuitive library.
+A wrap for social login services in a single one intuitive library, that works with Swift and Objective-C.
 The library actually support Facebook and Twitter.
 Soon, new social.
 We highly appreciate external contributions to our project.

 ## Installing